 If you're not an expert on data size, you are probably perplexed by the conversion between different units.
 You've undoubtedly heard two contradictory stories.
 In the first version, one kilobyte is the equivalent of 1000 bytes, and in the second — of 1024 bytes.
 Which one is true?

 The whole confusion stems from mixing up two types of unit prefixes: metric and binary.
 Metric prefixes always have a numerical value of 10ⁿ (so 10, 100, 1000, and so on).
 You undoubtedly know them: milli-, centi-, kilo-, mega-, and giga- are all metric prefixes.

 On the other hand, binary unit prefixes have a numerical value expressed as a power of two.
 These are not popular, which means you might not have heard about prefixes such as kibi- or mebi-.
-One kibibyte (KiB for short) is an equivalent of 1024 bytes, and one mebibyte (MiB) is the same as 1024² bytes.
+One kibibyte (KiB for short) is the equivalent of 1024 bytes, and one mebibyte (MiB) is the same as 1024² bytes.

-So what does it mean for our video file size calculator?
-When using regular metric prefixes and talking about megabytes (MB) or gigabytes (GB), you should be using the 1000-multipliers.
-When, on the other hand, you'd like to use kibibytes (KiB) or mebibytes (MiB), you should apply the 1024-multipliers.
+So, what does it mean for our video file size calculator?
+When using regular metric prefixes and talking about megabytes (MB) or gigabytes (GB), you should be using the 1000 multiplier.
+When, on the other hand, you'd like to use kibibytes (KiB) or mebibytes (MiB), you should apply the 1024 multipliers.

 Is this video space calculator accurate?